 Treatment Options: Desensitization and Tolerance to Food Allergens

-The good news is there are ways to test for food and airborne allergens and, even better news, to desensitize or train your immune system to ignore common “offenders” that it doesn’t need to worry about!
+The good news is there are ways to test for food and airborne allergens!
+Even better, there are always ways to desensitize your immune system to ignore common “offenders”.
+The ones it doesn’t need to worry about in the first place!

 There are various forms of Allergy Immunotherapy.
-The more commonly known method is Subcutaneous ImmunoTherapy (SCIT), also known as “allergy desensitization shots” where patients go to an allergy specialist who administers injections.
+The more commonly known method is Subcutaneous ImmunoTherapy (SCIT), also known as “allergy desensitization shots”.
+This is where patients go to an allergy specialist who administers injections.

-Luckily, there are other forms of allergy immunotherapy, dosed orally, offering more convenience and effectiveness.
+Luckily, there are other forms of allergy immunotherapy, which are dosed orally, offering more convenience and effectiveness.